March 2024

 Discussing the decontamination room, Timmons said, “Fires can leave carcinogens, toxins, and organisms on a firefighter’s gear.
 The skin can be affected.
 Departments are going to what is called the clean concept.”
 The new decontamination room will enable firefighters to immediately clean and blow dry their equipment while keeping contaminants isolated from the rest of the station.
 The locker or turnaround room will give them much more room to stow gear.
 It will also have an outside entrance for emergency personnel from the new parking area east of the building.
 All firefighters report to the station before responding to a call.

-Timmons pointed out that state regulations require the department to purchase gym memberships for firefighters if they want to join.
+As an incentive to attract and retain members, the department purchases gym memberships for firefighters if they want to join.
 The fitness room will include several aerobic machines so personnel can work out at the station rather than join a gym.
 The room currently serving as a social room will be converted into additional space for EMS crews.
 There will also be a new room for social gatherings, trophies, antique nozzles, and other memorabilia.
 The department’s twice-restored 1926 Brockway fire truck will have a home in the glass-enclosed room facing the highway at the western end of the building.
 Planning for these upgrades has been taking place for over two years.
 Note correction of March 14, 2024.
 The original story stated 6,100 sq. ft.
 5,900 is the correct sq. footage.

 Current station’s original structure was erected in 1973.